Corporate election: Election is offered to all people

 Abasciano believes that one of the theological advantages of corporate election is how it beautifully coincides with the Bible's teaching that God loves everyone, calls everyone to trust in him and be saved, and genuinely desires all to come into a saving relationship with him (e.g., Luke 19:10; John 3:16; Acts 17:30-31; 1 Timothy 2:4; 2 Peter 3:9).
 However, only those persons who repent of their sin and place their faith in Christ enter into a saving relationship with God and are "incorporated into Christ's elect body (the church) by the Holy Spirit (1 Corinthians 12:13), thereby becoming one of the elect."

 Historical perspectives on election

 Historically, both Calvinists and Arminians have predominantly understood election unto salvation as individual.
 That is, each individual is elected/selected to enter into a saving relationship with God through Christ.
 The central difference between the two views is that Calvinists see election as unconditional and Arminians see election as conditional on divine foreknowledge of human faith.
 While corporate election is not the traditional Arminian position, it is totally consistent with Arminian theology because it is a conditional election—conditional upon union with Christ through faith.
 According to Abasciano, the corporate view of election "has come to command a great deal of scholarly support," and its popularity is likely due to the increased sensitivity of the scholarly community to "the Jewish matrix of early Christianity and the profound indebtedness to the Old Testament on the part of the New Testament authors."

+Anglican theology has historically understood election in the corporate way as Ecclesiastical Election.
+Holding that, as the Jews of old were God’s chosen people, so now is the Christian Church: that every baptized member of the Church is one of God’s elect, and that this election is from God’s irrespective and unsearchable decree.
+Here therefore election is to baptismal privileges, not to final glory; and the elect are identical with the baptized; and the elect constitutes the Church.
+Furthermore it is argued that this position is the oldest position in the Church dating back to Hermas, in the book of his Visions, constantly speaks of God’s elect as identical with the Church. and Justin Martyr who writes "“This only we hold to be fated, that they who choose what is good shall obtain a reward; that they who choose what is evil shall be punished.” speaking of those who follow Christ into Baptism.